adhearsion/adhearsion-drb/README.md

 Install
 -------

-Add `ahn-drb` to your Adhearsion app's Gemfile.
+Add `adhearsion-drb` to your Adhearsion app's Gemfile.

 Configuration
 -------------